SachX001/learning-c-/README.md

 ## 🎓 Student Score Comparison

   -Compare students’ total scores and find out how many have equal or higher total scores than the first student.

-📝 Problem
+**📝 Problem**

   -Given n students with scores in 5 subjects, determine how many students have a total score greater than or equal to the first student's total, excluding the first student.

-Input
+**🚀 Input**

  -An integer n — number of students

  -n lines each containing 5 integers — scores of each student in 5 subjects

-⚙️ How It Works
+**⚙️ How It Works**

  -Read the number of students and their scores

  -Calculate the total score of the first student

  -Compare each remaining student’s total score with the first student’s total

  -Count how many students meet or exceed the first student's total

  -Print the result

-🛠 Technologies
+**🛠 Technologies**

  -C++

  -STL vector

 ## ✌️(More folders will be added as I learn new concepts)